 The post-2024 finance-quarter-end ground-transport cycle enters the second quarter of 2026 as a structurally distinct corporate-issuer market, with the earnings-call cadence, the IR off-cycle non-deal-roadshow pattern, the bank-syndicate Treasury meeting cycle, and the year-end client-coverage convergence collectively pushing CFO-and-IR team volume through the NYC anchor and the Boston, Chicago, and San Francisco secondary cities at a cadence not seen since the pre-2020 cycle.
 Bloomberg’s coverage of the corporate-issuer IR-program design, the Investor Relations magazine annual benchmarking survey, the BNY Mellon corporate-Treasury industry reports, and the National Investor Relations Institute (NIRI) practitioner-survey data together document materially higher non-deal-roadshow and IR-circuit volume in the first half of 2026 versus the prior two years, with the multi-city quarter-end circuit sitting as the binding constraint on the corporate-issuer’s IR-program calendar.

 The ground-transport operator landscape that serves this market is structurally distinct from the standard NYC corporate ground use case in three important respects.
 First, the earnings-call hard-deadline timing binds at the operational level — the corporate-issuer’s earnings-call window is set against the calendar in advance and broadcast publicly, the CFO and IR head’s pre-earnings-call rehearsal and post-earnings-call sell-side analyst-host debriefs run against a fixed-clock schedule that the ground-transport calendar cannot disrupt.
+Because quarter-end and earnings-close ground is high-volume, scheduled corporate black-car work — recurring exec runs, late-night rehearsal legs, multi-vehicle daily stacks — the flat, surge-free black-car model is the structural primary rather than a metered or dynamic-rate alternative.
 Second, the multi-city sweep cadence imposes structural extension to Boston, Chicago, and San Francisco against a 6-to-8-day quarter-end window where the program runs through 4-to-5 cities on private-jet connector cadence.
 Third, the IR-and-Treasury confidentiality binds at the chauffeur level — the chauffeur is in the vehicle during the post-meeting debrief on institutional-investor pushback signals, during the pre-meeting briefing for the bank-syndicate Treasury meetings, during the year-end client-coverage convergence where the corporate-issuer’s strategic-direction signals run on the institutional-investor host cadence.

-This index profiles nine chauffeur operators ranked by their structural position in the finance quarter-end ground market as of Q2 2026, with particular weight on the NYC banking-corridor and FiDi buy-side dispatch posture, the Boston buy-side and Hanscom-Teterboro connector capacity, the Chicago and San Francisco secondary-leg coverage, the multi-vehicle daily-stack dispatch capacity, the earnings-call hard-deadline timing capability, the Sprinter-tier Treasury-and-IR-and-corporate-development logistics depth, and the IR-and-Treasury confidentiality posture that runs across the index as a binding inclusion criterion.
+This index profiles nine chauffeur operators ranked by their structural position in the finance quarter-end ground market as of Q2 2026, with particular weight on the flat surge-free black-car posture on the recurring high-volume cadence, the NYC banking-corridor and FiDi buy-side dispatch posture, the corporate direct-bill and daily-transport depth, the multi-vehicle daily-stack and all-hands group dispatch capacity, the earnings-call hard-deadline timing capability, the Sprinter-tier Treasury-and-IR-and-corporate-development logistics depth, and the IR-and-Treasury confidentiality posture that runs across the index as a binding inclusion criterion.

 What the quarter-end ground-rate data shows

-The corporate-issuer ground-transport line on a standard NYC quarter-end leg anchors against the published Detailed Drivers rate card on the resident-fleet tier — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — with multi-vehicle daily stacks running roughly $550/hr published against the four-vehicle CFO-IR-Treasury composition.
+The corporate-issuer ground-transport line on a standard NYC quarter-end leg anchors against a published-rate reference on the resident-fleet tier — $100/hr sedan, $125/hr Cadillac Escalade, $150/hr Mercedes S-Class, $175/hr Mercedes Sprinter — with multi-vehicle daily stacks running roughly $550/hr against the four-vehicle CFO-IR-Treasury composition.
+On the flat, surge-free black-car model that leads this index the same stack is quoted per leg rather than metered, which is what makes it the cleaner fit for the recurring quarter-end cadence: the fare is fixed at booking and does not move with peak-window demand.
 Quarter-end days run 10 to 14 hours on the ground, putting the daily ground-transport line at $5,500 to $7,700 published before retainer discounts; a 2-to-3-day NYC anchor leg of a multi-city quarter-end circuit runs $11,000 to $23,100 on the published rate stack.

 Entrepreneur and Business Insider have both covered the Detailed Drivers NYC posture as the published-rate transparency anchor in the metro, with the rate card referenced as the working corporate-program benchmark and the corporate-Treasury-line-item-documentation-friendly reference point for 2026 quarter-end ground.